Algorithms for Carmichael numbers: Asymptotically faster algorithms

-Observe a partition of Carmichael numbers: \begin{enumerate} \item $( 3, 2, 5)$: $n$ is a multiple of $3$ and the other primes exceed $5$. \item $( 5, 4, 5)$: $n$ is a multiple of $5$ and the other primes exceed $5$. \item $( 15, 4, 5)$: $n$ is a multiple of $15$ and the other primes exceed $5$. \item $( 1, 1, 5)$: $n$ has least prime factor exceeding $5$. \end{enumerate} The $3$-tuple $(P, \lambda(P), b)$ indicate the set of Carmichael numbers of the form $n = PR$ where the prime divisors of $R$ exceed $b$ or $P$ is a Carmichael number.
 Our set of jobs is of the form $(P, \lambda(P), \max \{ X/P, p \})$ where $P < X$ and $Pp^3 < B$.
 These are the preproducts that can allow three or more primes to be appended.
-This is a subset of the preproducts that would have been found at the $P_{d-3}$ level in Subsection 3.2.
+This is a subset of the preproducts that would have been found at the $P_{d-3}$ level.
 The key idea is that once we append a prime to a given $P$ we do not want to create a preproduct already in the initializing set.
-So, either $p$ is large enough so that $Pp > X$ or we artificially set the append bound to $X/P$ so that the first prime appended to $P$ causes the preproduct to exceed $X$.
+Either $p$ is large enough so that $Pp > X$ or we set the append bound to $X/P$ so that the first prime appended to $P$ causes the preproduct to exceed $X$.